Computer Software Technology

 Who Is Getting an Associate’s Degree in Computer Software Technology?

 At the countrywide level, the racial-ethnic distribution of computer software tech majors is as follows:

 |Race/Ethnicity||Number of Grads|

-Americans aren’t the only ones with an interest in Computer Software Tech.
-About 3.6% of those with this major are international students.
+Computer Software Tech appeals to people across the globe.
+About 5.5% of those with this major are international students.